Selling Mortgages: How It Works And Why Your Mortgage Might Be Sold

 You’ve just received a letter informing you that your home loan has been purchased by an investor.
 Maybe you’re upset or confused.
 You carefully picked the mortgage lender you wanted to work with – does this change or jeopardize that?

 We have good news: You don’t have to worry.
 This is a totally normal part of the mortgage process.
-Quicken Loans® still services your mortgage, and you’ll still get that great customer service you had before you closed.
+Rocket Mortgage® still services your mortgage, and you’ll still get that great customer service you had before you closed.

 Why are banks selling mortgages?
 Well, it’s all about liquidity.
 Banks and lenders need to have enough money to continue to offer mortgages to homeowners.
 Usually, the purchasing investor will be one of the three government-owned or government-sponsored corporations that deal in mortgages: Fannie Mae, Freddie Mac and Ginnie Mae.
 Occasionally, a smaller, nongovernmental investor will be the one to purchase your mortgage.

 Before we get into the “why” of mortgage investors, it may be helpful to first go over a few different terms.

 A servicer is the entity that handles your mortgage after you’ve closed on your home.
 They’re the people you send your monthly payments to.

-- An investor is the entity that purchases mortgages from lenders and can be a mortgage aggregator as well.
+An investor is the entity that purchases mortgages from lenders and can be a mortgage aggregator as well.
 Investors include Fannie Mae and Freddie Mac, both of which purchase conventional loans, and Ginnie Mae, which purchases Federal Housing Administration (FHA) and Department of Veterans Affairs (VA) loans.